 What to do if a Victim of Scopolamine (Devil’s Breath)

 If you are a victim, you should get medical help and see a doctor.
 And if the symptoms are severe, go to a hospital.
-Also, here is a list of the 23 best hospitals in Colombia.
+Also, here is a list of the 24 best hospitals in Colombia.
+Nine of these best hospitals are in Medellín and nine are in Bogotá.

 In addition, if you are a U.S. citizen, you should contact the U.S. embassy in Bogotá to report the incident.
 The embassy is staffed 24×7 and can contact the local Colombian authorities on your behalf to encourage the authorities to fully investigate.